sharpmachine/sharpmachinemedia.com/content/work/unlikely-heroes.md

 		<div class="row">
 			<aside class="col-sm-3 col-lg-2">
 				<h3 class="libre h4">On the Typeface:</h3>
-				<p>We really wanted to reinforce the new emotional direction of "empowering" so we chose typefaces that were bold, and could make used to make powerful statements when needed.</p>
+				<p>We really wanted to reinforce the new emotional direction of "empowering" so we chose typefaces that were bold, and could be used to make powerful statements when needed.</p>
 			</aside>
 			<div class="col-sm-9 col-lg-10">
 				<div class="row">